-ACTION 2.01

-Clinicians use the safety Clinicians use the safety and quality systems from the Clinical Governance Standard when: a.
+Clinicians use the safety and quality systems from the Clinical Governance Standard when: a.
 Implementing policies and procedures for partnering with consumers b.

-Managing risks associate Managing risks associated with partnering with consumers c.
+Managing risks associated with partnering with consumers c.
 Identifying training requirements for partnering with consumers

-Comments

 Interviews with staff and patients together with a review of policies and procedures supporting partnering with consumers show that the principles of safety and quality are applied when these documents are developed.
-Consumers are engaged in policy development, implementation, and training.
-They assist PPH in identifying risks associated with partnering with consumers and to inform risk mitigation.
+Consumers are engaged in policy development, implementation and training.
+They assist the organisation in identifying risks associated with partnering with consumers and inform risk mitigation.
 Training is provided to staff, which shows a high level of attendance.

-Rating Applicable HSF IDs

-Met All

-ACTION 2.02

-The health service organ The health service organisation applies the quality improvement system from the Clinical Governance Standard when: a.
-Monitoring processes for partnering with
+The health service organisation applies the quality improvement system from the Clinical Governance Standard when: a.
+Monitoring processes for partnering with consumers b.

-consumers b.
-Implement consumers b.
 Implementing strategies to improve processes for partnering with consumers c.
 Reporting on partnering with consumers

-Comments Comments

-A review of documentation and interviews with staff and consumers confirmed that PPH aims to improve partnerships with consumers at all levels.
-Assessors observed how these strategies are monitored, and how the organisation reports on partnering with consumers quarterly to the Consumer Communication Committee.
+A review of documentation and interviews with staff and consumers confirmed that the organisation aims to improve partnerships with consumers at all levels.
+The assessment team observed how these strategies are monitored and how the organisation reports on partnering with consumers quarterly to the Consumer Advisory Committee.

-Rating Applicable HSF IDs
+Rating Applica cable HSF IDs Met All

-Met All

-ACTION 2.03 ACTION 2.03

-The health service organ The health service organisation uses a charter of rights that is: a.
+The health service organisation uses a charter of rights that is: a.
 Consistent with the Australian Charter of Healthcare Rights b.
-Easily accessible for patients, carers,

-families and consumers families and consumers
+Easily accessible for patients, carers, families and consumers

-Comments Comments

-Assessors verified that the Charter of Rights is consistent with the Australian Charter of Healthcare Rights and is readily available throughout PPH.
+A review of the health service demonstrated that the Charter of Rights is consistent with the Australian Charter of Healthcare Rights and is readily available throughout LDPH.
 Action is taken to ensure that the Charter of Rights can easily be accessed and is understood.
-Reminders of the importance of the Charter of Rights appears on the screens that are displayed throughout the hospital.
+Reminders of the importance of the Charter of Rights is displayed on walls throughout the hospital.

-Rating Applicable HSF IDs

-Met All

-ACTION 2.04

-The health service organ The health service organisation ensures that its informed consent processes comply with legislation and best practice
+The health service organisation ensures that its informed consent processes comply with legislation and best practice

-Comments

 Interviews with staff indicated that they understood their responsibilities with respect to informed consent.
 The consent policy and processes comply with legislation, and reference best practice.
 A review of medical records supported that compliance with consent is occurring and that it is audited.

 The requirements of Advisory 18/10 have been met with respect to informed financial consent.

-Rating Applicable HSF IDs

-Met All

-ACTION 2.05 ACTION 2.05 The health service organ The health service organisation has processes to identify: a.
+The health service organisation has processes to identify: a.
 The capacity of a patient to make decisions about their own care b.
-A substitute decision-maker if a patient does not have the capaci does not have the capacity to make decisions for themselves Comments A review of documentation shows there are processes in place to establish a patient's capacity to make decisions regarding their own care, plus the process to be followed if a substitute decision-maker is required.
-Staff were able to articulate this process and access the relevant policy.
-Rating Applicable HSF IDs Met All
+A substitute decision-maker if a patient does not have the capacity to make decisions for themselves

+A review of documentation shows there are processes in place to establish a patient's capacity to make decisions regarding their own care, plus the process to be followed if a substitute decision-maker is required.
+Staff were able to articulate this process and their access to the relevant policy.
-ACTION 2.06

-The health service organ The health service organisation has processes for clinicians to partner with patients and/or their substitute decision-maker to plan, communicate, set goals, and make

-decisions about their cur decisions about their current and future care
+The health service organisation has processes for clinicians to partner with patients and/or their substitute decision-maker to plan, communicate, set goals, and make decisions about their current and future care

-Comments

-Interviews with patients and clinicians confirmed that staff work with patients, or a substitute decision-maker in shared decision making about their care planning and the development of goals of care, when and where it is appropriate.
+Interviews with patients and clinicians confirmed that staff work with patients, or a substitute decision-maker in shared decision making about their care planning, and the development of goals of care, when and where it is appropriate.
+The implementation of the Patient Care Boards in each patient's room has enabled regular updates of patient goals during the clinical handovers.

-Rating Applicable HSF IDs

-Met All